kannans89/ES6Repo/09_ES6_Promises/09_Promises.md

 ### Illustration

-In the below example `add_positivenos_async()` function adds two numbers asynchronously and rejects if negative values are passed.The result from first call to `add_positivenos_async(10,20)` is 30 , it is used to chain next call which is `add_positivenos_async(30,30)`.
-The result from the previous asynchronous function call is passed as parameter during the subsequent function calls.Note each `then()` method have a `return` statement.
+In the below example add_positivenos_async() function adds two numbers asynchronously and rejects if negative values are passed.
+The result from the current asynchronous function call is passed as parameter to the subsequent function calls.Note each `then()` method have a `return` statement.

 ```html